Unexplained gastrointestinal symptoms after abuse in a prospective study of children at risk for abuse and neglect

 Lifetime CPS allegations of sexual abuse were associated with abdominal pain at age 12 years (odds ratio [OR] = 1.75; 95% confidence interval [CI] = 1.1-2.47).
 Sexual abuse preceded or coincided with abdominal pain in 91% of cases.
 Youth recall of ever having been psychologically, physically, or sexually abused was significantly associated with both abdominal pain and nausea/vomiting (range, OR = 1.5 [95% CI, 1.1-2.0] to 2.1 [95% CI, 1.5-2.9]).
 When adjusting for psychological distress, most effects became insignificant except for the relation between physical abuse and nausea/vomiting (OR = 1.5; 95% CI, 1.1-2.2).

 Youth who have been maltreated are at increased risk for unexplained gastrointestinal symptoms, and this relation is partially mediated by psychological distress.
 These findings are relevant to the clinical care for children who complain of unexplained gastrointestinalsymptoms.

 van Tilburg, Miranda A.; Runyan, D. K.; Zolotor, A. J.; Graham, J. C.; Dubowitz, H.; Litrownik, A.; Flaherty, E.; Chitakara, D. K.; and Whitehead, William E., "Unexplained gastrointestinal symptoms after abuse in a prospective study of children at risk for abuse and neglect" (2010).
-Pharmacy Sciences.
+Pharmaceutical Sciences.
 286.